 Onions & Garlic

-Whilst the fruit of the avocado is not toxic to dogs, the stone poses a big risk of causing obstruction in the stomach or intestines if swallowed.
+Whilst the fruit of the avocado and other stone fruit is not toxic to dogs, the stone poses a big risk of causing obstruction in the stomach or intestines if swallowed.

 Sultanas, Grapes, Raisins & Currants